strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Disclaimer

    **Note:** This is an unofficial SpacetimeDB server manager asset for Unity.
-SpaceTimeDB® is a registered trademark of Clockwork Labs.
 This asset is neither endorsed by nor affiliated with Clockwork Labs.

+**SpaceTimeDB®** is a registered trademark of Clockwork Labs.
+**Unity®** is a registered trademark of Unity Technologies.
+**Windows®** is a registered trademark of Microsoft Corporation.